 Serums are designed to treat the lower layers of the skin.

 Use them sparingly and pat gently onto the skin before you apply your moisturiser.
 Choose one for your skin type.

-Exfoliation helps to remove dead skin cells which helps brighten your complexion.
+Exfoliation helps to remove dead and dry skin cells which helps brighten your complexion.
 It also lets your skin better absorb serums and moisturisers.

 Apply a small amount to damp skin but avoid the eye area.
 Remove it with a soft wet face cloth or wash it off in the shower.

 Choose a gentle product and use it once a week, after cleansing.
-Avoid esfoliating if your skin is sensitive or if you have small blood vessels visible near the surface of the skin.
+Avoid exfoliating if your skin is sensitive or if you have small blood vessels visible near the surface of the skin.

 - creamy masks help to hydrate and are good for dry or mature skin

 - clay masks draw out impurities and are better for oily skin